oleobal/stpuid/readme.md

 Clock collisions are handled by adding four characters (~20.68 bits) of randomness, resulting in a ~1.68 million to one.
 Although, like RFC 4122, it'd be possible to enhance this field by replacing some randomness with identifying/distinctifying information, if available.
 Do be careful to avoid seeding the random number generator with only the system clock !

-Finally, in order to more easily distinguish between IDs, we establish a particular notation: the eight characters for time are notated backwards (ie little-endian), followed by the four random characters.
+Finally, in order to more easily distinguish between IDs, we establish a particular notation: the first six characters for time are notated backwards (ie little-endian).
+This is so the first four characters represent a ~4 year slice, changing every ~1.29 second, and thus represent a good rough indicator.
+The four random digits are appended at the end.

 To make reading the UUID easier, it is possible to separate it into three groups, using a dash `-` as separator.
-The point of this (and the previous instruction) is to bring into view the first four digits (the least significant ones of the timestamp).
-It is expected that humans will first look at those to quickly check whether two STUUIDs are the same.
-These digits repeat approximately every 30 minutes.
+The point of this (and the previous instruction) is to bring into view the first four digits.

-Examples: `e48c-1c10-g8ec`, `vfvg2c10xo77`
+Examples: `e9cu-10js-3gei`, `kc37yjz2h7kd`

 #### Assumptions